shreyas-girjapure/Orphan-Node-Identifier/Readme.md

 ## Problem Statement

-While deployments with source based metadata , We overwrote flow metadata.
-There were some elements left with no incoming edge but outgoing edge.
+While doing deployments with source based metadata , We overwrote some edges/targetReferences of elements.
+Now There were some elements left with no incoming edge but outgoing edge.

-This converted flow into FREE-FORM 😑.
+This made flow throw error when trying to AUTO-LAYOUT [FREE FORM SUCKS 😑].
 Some of us already hate flows and freeform layout just makes developer experience even worse.

-Solving for a really few people who are facing or have faced **one or more elements without an incoming connection.** error and want to find out which nodes do not have incoming edge but have outgoing edge.
+Solving for a really few people out there who are facing this beautiful error **one or more elements without an incoming connection.** and want to find out which nodes do not have incoming edge but have outgoing edge.

 ## How to Use